timeplus-io/docs/docs/ingestion.md

 5. By default, the source can create a new stream in Timeplus.
 Please specify the new stream name.
 Alternatively, you can disable the stream creation and choose an existing stream from the list.
 6. Make sure you turn on the Advanced Configuration and choose **SASL Plain** in the Authentication Method.
 Type in the API Key and Secret Key for your cluster
 7. Click **Next** to preview the streaming data from the specified Kafka source and choose a column as the event time.
-8. Finish the rest of the wizard and your streaming data will be avilable in the new stream immedidatley.
+8. Finish the rest of the wizard and your streaming data will be available in the new stream immediately.

 #### Custom Kafka Deployment